Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 2. Click through and inspect each of the tabs:

   * **Top Operations**: Top operations tab provides metrics in terms of completion/execution times for kernel and data transfers between host and the device global memories giving at glance view of any potential performance bottlenecks.
-This allows you to identify throughput bottlenecks when transferring data or during kernel execution which ever is the slowest.
+This allows to identify throughput bottlenecks when transferring data or during kernel execution which ever is the slowest.
 Efficient transfer of data to the kernel/host allows for faster execution times.

   * **Kernels & Compute Units**: Shows the number of times the kernel was executed.
 Includes the total, minimum, average, and maximum run times.
 If the design has multiple compute units, it will show each compute unit’s utilization.
 When accelerating an algorithm, the faster the kernel executes, the higher the throughput which can be achieved.
 It is best to optimize the kernel to be as fast as it can be with the data it requires.
 In this table some numbers give key insight into potential for performance improvement.
 CU unit utilization being small essentially hints that CU was not busy processing data most of the time but waiting for data to arrive from host.

   * **Data Transfers**: This tab has no bearing in software emulation as no actual data transfers are emulated across the host to the platform.
 In hardware emulation, this shows the throughput and bandwidth of the read/writes to the global memory that the host and kernel share.
 During hardware emulation these number give relatively accurate numbers, but generally hardware emulation is very slow and data set size used are smaller hence these number doesnt reflect very accurate picture.
-You will use these number for analysis in a realistic fashion in next lab while running on hardware where you can experiment with larger data sets.
+These number will be used for analysis in a realistic fashion in next lab while running on hardware where experiments with larger data sets are performed.

   * **OpenCL APIs**: Shows all the OpenCL API command executions, how many time each was executed, and how long they take to execute or how much time was spent during which this call was active.